 Things to know

 - Building relationships takes time.
-You (or others on your team) will likely have initial exploratory conversations to build trust, provide context and explain Ford’s approach.
+You (or others on your team) will likely have initial exploratory conversations to build trust, provide context, and explain your approach.
 You’ll want to build this work into the work plan and schedule as early as possible.

-- Plan for accessibility: All meetings, both one-on-one and group meetings, should be accessible with accommodations such as ASL, captioning or other requested accommodations.
+- Plan for accessibility: All meetings, both one-on-one and group meetings, should be accessible with accommodations such as sign language interpretation or live captioning.
 All shared materials must also be accessible.
 Remember: accessibility planning requires time and budget.

 - Value lived experience: Philanthropy has long dismissed or ignored the value of lived experience.
 Lived experience can often mean familiarity with: navigating systems of oppression and exclusion, advocating for policy changes, educating the community, and writing blogs or posting on social media.
 Some disabled people cannot work full-time because they may lose healthcare and other benefits.
 Therefore, they might not have “typical” professional paths we often associate with “experience.”